LMP1105: Current understanding of Atherosclerosis

-We will critically explore, in depth, Atherosclerosis, a major cardiovascular disease.
+We will explore Atherosclerosis, a major cardiovascular disease, in depth.

-Each week, we will identify, present and discuss gaps in knowledge in understanding the pathogenesis of atherosclerosis.
+Each week, we will identify, present and discuss gaps in knowledge in the understanding of the pathogenesis of atherosclerosis.

-Your presentation will focus on cell and molecular biology, discovery sciences and translational research in cardiovascular disease.
-Following your presentation, the class will discuss.
+Presentations will focus on cell and molecular biology, discovery sciences, and translational research in cardiovascular disease.

 Timings and location

 This course is offered every year in the Fall session.

 - Final report (total 50%: 10% abstract oral presentation, 40% final written report)

 - Journal presentations (30%): A review and an original research paper

 - Participation in seminar discussions (20%): At all the seminars